-Animals all over the world are being exploited as tourist attractions.
-We might think that a photo of us riding an elephant, swimming with a dolphin – or holding a sloth – will impress our friends and family back home.
+Animals all over the world are being exploited for hands-on wildlife encounters.
+We might think that a photo of us riding an elephant, swimming with a dolphin – or holding a sloth – will impress our friends and family.
 It will make everyone on our social media feed jealous.
 But at what cost?
 Some people do it for the experience rather than the wildlife selfie.
 We all want to know what it is like to feed a tiger cub or cuddle a monkey.
 We are tactile creatures and it is human nature to want to touch and pet animals.

-There are 2 very real and very big problems with ALL human-wildlife encounters (and by wildlife we mean any species of wild animal – even if it lives in a captive setting like a zoo, sanctuary, a house or a rescue facility):
+There are 2 very real and very big problems with ALL human-wildlife encounters (and by wildlife we mean any species of wild animal anywhere in the world – even if it lives in a captive setting like a zoo, sanctuary, a house or a rescue facility):

 #1.
 The impact on the animal

 We won’t go into this in too much detail as it differs widely by species and circumstance.
-A quick google search will reveal the extent of the abuse that each animal species suffers for a wildlife selfie.
-The people offering wildlife encounter opportunities will tell you anything that you want to hear about why that animal is there and how it loves human contact.
+A quick google search will reveal the extent of the abuse that each animal species suffers for a hands-on encounter or wildlife selfie.
+The people offering these encounter opportunities will tell you anything that you want to hear about why that animal is there and how it loves human contact.
 In the case of sloths, they always use a variation of the same theme:

 “The sloth was rescued and is being cared for!
 Because it has been raised by / spent time with humans it likes human contact“

-This global excuse is used by rescue facilities as well as individuals and indigenous communities in Costa Rica as well as the Amazon (with Honduras and Peru being major hot spots).
+This global excuse is used by rescue facilities as well as individuals and indigenous communities (with Honduras and Peru being major hot spots).
 They can be very convincing with the story, so watch out.
 Regardless of whether the animal was rescued or taken from the wild purposefully, we can tell you with 100% certainty that any form of direct human contact is damaging to the health of ALL sloths.

 It has been scientifically proven that the mere approach of a human causes sloths to experience abnormal blood pressure reactions.
 These animals will often tolerate handling without struggling but it is stressful for them.
 Don’t let their placid nature and naturally happy facial expressions fool you.
 Sloths internalize all stress.
 Any reputable organisation that has a sloth will make sure that all visitors keep an absolute minimum distance of 2 meters away from the sloth.